aegis-icons/aegis-icons/.github/pull_request_template.md

 Illustrator files (if you have any):

 <!-- ^^^ ADD AI FILES HERE ABOVE THIS LINE ^^^
-Zip the files (Github doesn't accept SVG or AI files). -->
+Zip the files (Github doesn't accept AI files there). -->